-Male or female, on average after age 40 your body starts to lose muscle mass at a rate of 1 percent a year—and for some people twice that much.
+Male or female, on average after age 40 your body starts to lose muscle mass at a rate of 3 to 8 percent per decade.
 With less muscle comes lower metabolism and an increased risk of obesity, diabetes, heart disease, and other health problems that come with poor body composition (13).

 Insulin Resistance And Weight Gain After 40

 As you grow older, your body tends to naturally become less sensitive and more resistant to insulin (1).
-Exactly why insulin resistance (when the body doesn’t respond to normal levels of insulin) occurs isn’t completely understood.
+Exactly why insulin resistance (when the body doesn’t respond the same way to insulin) occurs isn’t completely understood.

-Insulin resistance simply means that the body doesn’t respond to the hormone that ‘unlocks’ cells so they can absorb sugar from the bloodstream for energy.
+Insulin resistance simply means that the body is less responsive to the hormone that ‘unlocks’ cells so they can absorb sugar from the bloodstream for energy.
 In people who are insulin resistant, blood glucose levels remain higher than normal after eating, and the pancreas responds by producing more insulin (1).

-Most experts believe that insulin resistance is caused by obesity – not simply because fat cells produce chemicals called cytokines, but also because being overweight or obese tends to interfere with other hormones too, like leptin (the satiety hormone) and ghrelin (the hunger hormone) (1).
+Most experts believe that insulin resistance is caused by a combination of genetics and obesity – not simply because fat cells produce chemicals called cytokines, but also because being overweight or obese tends to interfere with other hormones too, like leptin (the satiety hormone) and ghrelin (the hunger hormone) (1).